stud131/docs-monaca/content/products_guide/migration/phonegap_migration/introduction.en.md

 ---
-title: Migration Concept
+title: Key Differences
 weight: 10
 ---

-Before starting to migrate your PhoneGap projects into Monaca, there are some differences and remarks you should be aware of.
+Before starting to migrate your PhoneGap projects into Monaca, there are some key differences between PhoneGap and Monaca projects.
 Please read them through in order to have a seamless migration.

-## Differences between PhoneGap & Monaca project

-### File/Folder structure
+## File/Folder structure

 File and folder structure of Monaca and PhoneGap project are quite different.
 Please see the following examples of PhoneGap and Monaca projects:

-##### [PhoneGap]
+### PhoneGap Project Structure
 {{<highlight javascript>}}
 Project
 ├── config.xml